-This bijection for $K_0(G,\ -)$ respects algebraic structures, see Corollary \ref{Algebraic Structures}. \begin{MainTheorem} In the category $\mc{H}^G(S)$ there exists a unique structure of a special $\lambda$-ring with duality on $\ZZ\times Gr_G$ such that the corresponding $\lambda$-ring with duality structure on $K_0(G,X)$ is the standard one for all $X\in Sm^G_S$. \end{MainTheorem} We prove this by computing the ring structure of $K_*(G,\ Gr(m, \rho^n)^r)$.
-First we explicit recall the projective bundle formula as a $K_*(G,\mm S)$-algebra isomorphism which allows us to compute $K_*(G,\ Gr(m, \rho^n))$.
-The computation of $K_*(G,\ Gr(m, \rho^n)^r)$ follows by adapting a technique of Joshua from \cite{J01} for describing the K{\"u}nneth spectral sequence of linear varieties.
+when $n=1$ and $k=0$. \end{MainTheorem} We prove this by computing the ring structure of $K_*(G,\ Gr(m, \rho^n)^r)$ using the projective bundle formula; see Corollary ~\ref{cor:pbtK0}.
+This bijection for $K_0(G,\ -)$ respects algebraic structures; see Corollary \ref{Algebraic Structures}. \begin{MainTheorem} In the category $\mc{H}^G(S)$ there exists a unique structure of a special $\lambda$-ring with duality on $\ZZ\times Gr_G$ such that the corresponding $\lambda$-ring with duality structure on $K_0(G,X)$ is the standard one for all $X\in Sm^G_S$. \end{MainTheorem} This allows us to lift the Adams operations on the representation ring, uniquely, to higher equivariant $K$-groups.
+In a forthcoming work we will extend the results above to a broader family of group schemes and use them to study equivariant algebraic cobordism.
+Specifically we will prove a version of Equivariant Conner Floyd isomorphism \cite{O82} in the motivic setting. \\